 Outpost Beach Hostel – El Nido (Corong Corong Beach)

-If you want a backpacker place in El Nido with lots of atmosphere and right on the beach, we wouldn’t think twice and would go for the Outpost Beach Hostel.
-It’s right on the seafront, in Corong Corong, and has staff who keep guests entertained with activities every day.
+If you want a backpacker-friendly place in El Nido with a great atmosphere and right on the beach, we wouldn’t think twice: we’d go for Outpost Beach Hostel.
+It’s right on the seafront, in Corong Corong, and has staff who organize daily activities and keep guests entertained.

-You can choose between mixed shared dorms (4, 6, 8 and 12 people), doubles with or without private bathroom, and family rooms (3 or 5 people with private bathroom), so it’s a great spot whether you’re traveling solo or with friends and want to meet people.
-All have air conditioning and the bathrooms are usually very clean.
-As for prices, beds start at $9 per night if you book in advance, which is more than affordable for the location and, above all, for El Nido.
+You can choose from mixed dorms sleeping four, six, eight, or twelve people, doubles with or without a private bathroom, and family rooms (for three or five people, with a private bathroom), so it’s a great spot whether you’re traveling solo or with friends and want to meet other travelers.
+All rooms have air conditioning and the bathrooms are usually kept very clean.
+As for prices, dorm beds start at $9 per night if you book in advance, which is very affordable for the location and, above all, for El Nido.

 Check dates at Outpost Beach Hostel